-From their first days on campus, students participate in the Student Life Program.
-In 9th grade, the focus is on Self.
-We introduce them to solid study skills, proper sleep habits, mindfulness and stress reduction, nutrition and the importance of exercise—all with the goal of setting them up for success.
+Freshmen.
+From their first days on campus, students participate in our Student Life Program.
+In 9th grade, we begin with a focus on Self.
+We introduce students to solid study skills, proper sleep habits, mindfulness and stress reduction, nutrition and the importance of exercise—all with the goal of setting them up for success.

 Sophomores.

-In 10th grade our students focus on Community.
-They learn the Importance of values, diversity and inclusion, and being citizens of the world.
+In 10th grade our students expand their focus to Community.
+They learn the importance of values, diversity and inclusion, and being citizens of the world.
 We explore societal, communal and personal values and the role those play in decision-making, relationships and leadership.
-We then help students apply these values to the world around them and how they live within the VES community and as global citizens.
-Juniors.
+We then help students apply these values to the world around them as well as how they live within the VES community and as global citizens.